JimDesu/basis-lang/spec.md

 Finalization composes by recursion: finalizing a sub-object held in a field runs *that* object's finalizer, where *its* fields are torn down in turn, and so on down.
 Each level is explicit; the chain bottoms out at objects with no obligated fields.

+### 10.17 Obligation-Static Declarations: `.static`

+A command's frame can perform obligation work its source never shows.
+Three channels are signature-silent: a caller's by-name `<-` transfer rides an anchor in at entry and the frame-end fires a sink no line of the body mentions (&sect;10.11); a callee's CREATE output or UPDATE write-back lands a value carrying an escaped duty in the frame's slot, a variant slot included (&sect;10.15); and a callee performs an owning `<-` into a field of an object the frame lent writeable (&sect;10.11's path-dependent owning-ness).
+The contrast case is the locally acquired duty, whose discharge compiles statically into the scope's exit code (&sect;10.6).
+The surprise is never the duty; it is the duty with no local acquisition.
+The `.static` mark exists for code that cannot afford that surprise, under one governing constraint: admissibility must be readable from the page &mdash; a property discoverable only by compilation cannot gate a call.

+**The property.** A `.static` command's obligation behavior is fully resolved at compile time from its own source text: no dynamically-attached discharge record ever exists in its frame, and every discharge that fires there &mdash; direct sink call, `@`/`@!` scheduling, scope-end default, `~` consumption of a local &mdash; traces to an acquisition visible in the body and compiles per &sect;10.6.
+The mark does not ban obligations; it bans dynamism.
+Two clauses state it: **(i)** no dynamic record enters the frame; **(ii)** the command emits no duty across its own boundary through any signature-silent channel &mdash; no escaped duty rides its CREATE output or UPDATE write-backs, and it performs no owning `<-` into fields of borrowed objects.
+Clause (i) makes clause (ii) frame-locally checkable: nothing dynamic entering, every obligated value in the frame is locally acquired and statically tracked (&sect;10.5), so every potential emission site is visible in the frame's own source, and the check never crosses a declaration boundary.
+Announced conferral is exempt from clause (ii): a `.static` command may itself be a declared `.resource` or `.promise` source, and may call sources freely &mdash; source-ness is visible at every call site (&sect;10.2), so the conferred duty is announced, not sprung.

+**Admissibility: marked calls marked.** Within a `.static` command or region, a call is admissible iff the callee's declaration carries `.static` &mdash; one sentence for the reader, the identical per-frame check for the compiler, the mark traveling in the signature across module boundaries.
+Calling an unmarked command draws the **`static.dynamic-callee`** caveat (Appendix J): the analysis engaged and could not decide, and the `.ack` withdraws the static guarantee for that path.
+Invoking a command-typed value draws **`static.opaque-invocation`** on the same terms; command-type expressions carry no `.static` component.
+A `.static` command is freely callable from anywhere &mdash; the mark constrains the marked party and its callees, never its callers.
+Reception is per-invocation, so a shared callee is not poisoned for `.static` callers by what other callers transfer into it elsewhere: every crossing is policed at the site that performs it.

+**The caller-side rule.** Binding any parameter of a `.static` command by name with `<-` is a static error at the caller, the party that knows a transfer is occurring; the remedy names the two meaningful programs &mdash; discharge locally before the call, or call an unmarked variant.

+**Surfaces.** `.static` immediately follows the introducing keyword of a command, concept-method declaration, or object declaration; a field, having no introducing keyword, takes it at the head of its item; and as a body-internal head keyword it opens an obligation-static region in the `.scope`/`.stage` shape:

+    .cmd .static ?fetchInto: Buffer &dst, Request req = ...
+    .decl .static (S:Codec) s :: ?encodeInto: Buffer &dst .object .static Frame : ...
+    .object Cache : [4096] storage, .static Int32 used, ^Cache next

+    .cmd process: Stream &s =
+        ...
+        .static                       ; obligation-static region
+            hotLoop: &s.buf

+**Fields and objects.** A `.static` field never holds a dynamically-attached duty.
+An owning `<-` into one is admissible iff the storing frame statically knows the source binding carries no open duty (&sect;10.5); where the analysis cannot classify the source, the store draws the **`static.unknown-provenance-store`** caveat, and where it decides the source is encumbered, the store is a static error. `<<-` and `<<` stores are always admissible.
+A `.static` field needs no per-value discharge entry &mdash; the anchor-room criterion of &sect;10.13 &mdash; and `.object .static` marks every field so, making the type's teardown obligation-flat by declaration; per-field marks inside it are permitted and redundant.
+A `.static` frame may lend a `.static`-typed object writeable to any callee, marked or not: the store sites that could encumber it are barred at those sites.

+**The region.** `.static` heading an indented block applies the discipline over that block's extent inside an otherwise unmarked command: calls follow the marked-calls-marked rule; owning `<-` from a binding the frame cannot statically classify into region-introduced slots or `.static` fields follows the field rule above; borrowing, viewing, and copying such values is free; slots introduced in the region admit acquisitions, statically compiled, and the block's close discharges their remaining duties by their statically-scheduled defaults as any scope close does.
+A dynamic record attached to an enclosing-frame slot before the region neither fires nor grows inside it.

+**Sinks and consumption.** A `.static` command may serve as a non-finalizing sink: the value survives the discharge, and nothing fires beyond the sink's own body.
+It may not serve as a finalizing sink, and more generally admits no `~` (DISPOSE) parameter and no DISPOSE receiver: consumption of an externally-received value is a detonation point, triggering the consumed value's per-value discharge entries (&sect;10.16) and the deferred defaults of any record set anchored to it (&sect;10.12) &mdash; dynamic work the page can neither show nor bound. `~ x` on frame-tracked local values remains permitted static behavior: in a `.static` frame every value is statically tracked, so local consumption detonates nothing unseen.

+**Concepts and composition.** `.decl .static` marks the concept's declared method surface; every witness must implement it with a `.static` command, checked at the witness declaration, so dispatch admissibility is read off the concept page. `.static` regions nest freely with `.scope`, `.stage`, and `.box`: the disciplines are orthogonal, and a `.stage` block's working-copy join moves bytes, not duties (&sect;6.3's exclusions), so no interaction rule is needed.

 ---

 ## Appendix A. Lexical Structure